ravimalde/ufc_fight_predictor/README.md

   <img src="https://github.com/ravimalde/ufc_fight_predictor/blob/master/images/voting_architecture.png" width=700 align=middle>
 </p>

-An interesting insight from the model is the relative feature importances.
-These were produced using the random forest model as neither the overall voting model nor the SVM model have the ability to produce feature importances.
+An interesting insight from the model is the relative feature importance.
+This was produced using the random forest model as neither the overall voting model nor the SVM model have the ability to produce feature importances.
 It is assumed that the feature importance of the voting model is of a similar distribution to that of the random forest.
 It appears age, win percentage, strikes landed per minute, takedown average and strikes absorbed per minute are the five best predictors of a fight.

 <h5 align="center">Relative Feature Importance</h5>
 <p align="center">
   <img src="https://github.com/ravimalde/ufc_fight_predictor/blob/master/images/feature_importance.png" width=850 align=middle>
 </p>

 **The model achieved an accuracy of 0.63 on the test dataset**.
-The nature of combat sports, particularly MMA, is that they are very unpredictable sports and upsets are frequent (in fact this is in part why I believe the sport is gaining huge popularity); so although this acuracy isn't impressive on paper, I'm happy with the outcome and confident that the performance could be improved upon in the future as more data becomes available.
+The nature of combat sports, particularly MMA, is that they are very unpredictable and upsets are frequent (in fact this is in part why I believe the sport is gaining huge popularity); so although this acuracy isn't impressive on paper, I'm happy with the outcome and confident that the performance could be improved upon in the future as more data becomes available.

 <a name="developing_application"></a>
 ### Developing Application

 To create the application I used a realtively new framework called [Streamlit](www.streamlit.com).
 This tool allows for the creation of interactive machine learning applications in an extremely pythonic way.
-I designed the application to allow the user to choose from any two fighters in the organisation and predict who the winner will be while displaying what the confidence is in that outcome occuring.
+I designed the application to allow the user to choose from any two fighters in the organisation and predict who the winner will be, while displaying what the confidence is in that outcome occuring.
 It also presents all of the fighter statistics in matplotlib visualisations so that the user can easily see a visual representation of how the fighter's compare.

 <a name="deploying_application"></a>
 ### Deploying Application